mr-mcox/bcf-sound-documentation/docs/source/checklists/sound/after_service.rst

 - [_] Return the headphones to the sound closet

 - [_] Turn off the lights in the sound closet and ensure that both doors are locked

+- [_] Put translation box back in the metal cabinet